floriankdrone/floriankdrone.github.io/_posts/2023-07-19-hoisting-in-javascript.md

 ### The Javascript Interpreter

-Wikipedia states
+Wikipedia states:

-> An interpreter is a computer program that directly executes instructions written in a programming or scripting language without requiring them previously to have been compiled into a machine language program.
-It translates one Statement at a time.
+> _"An interpreter is a computer program that directly executes instructions written in a programming or scripting language without requiring them previously to have been compiled into a machine language program.
+It translates one Statement at a time."_

 #### Phases